ftlabs/ftdatasquasher/README.md

 Development requirements
 ------------------------

-- You must have node installed your machine to build the javascript.
+- You must have node and npm installed your machine to build the javascript.

 Todo
 ----